vulcan-api/vulcan-api-js/README.md

 ## Work in progress

-Please note: This project is still in a very early stage!

-It might be unstable.
+Please note: Due to the recent deprecation of the API, this library was using, it is currently undergoing major changes and thus might be unusable!

 ## License